Original Homesteading may earn a commission, at no extra charge to you, for purchases made after clicking on this page. Learn More.

 The good news in all of this is, that a number of these types of skills and activities can be practiced in most locations; whether city or rural, town or country.
 Let’s look at some of the easiest things that can be done , no matter where you live, to develop skills and practices for simpler, more frugal hands-on living.

-The first step is to think about what you would like to simplify in your life by incorporating some Beginning Homestead Skills in your daily life is be more involved with your food, providing for your daily needs.
-Thinking about………
+The first step is how you can simplify your life by incorporating some Beginning Homestead Skills into your daily routine to be more involved with your food by providing for your daily nutritional needs.
+Consider some of the following sustainable living tips and ideas that can help you on your way to more a self-reliant lifestyle.

 #1 Limit Buying Prepackaged Foods: